seanjin97/geekout-2024/docs/docs/frontend/checkpoint1.md

 ---

 # 1.1 Components

-In ReactJS, a web application is like a puzzle made up of many pieces, and each piece is called a "component".
+In ReactJS, a web application is like a puzzle made up of many pieces, and each piece is called a "component."
 These components can be as simple as a button or as complex as an entire section of a webpage.
+Each component is a reusable piece of the user interface.

+To illustrate this, let's look at an example.
+Suppose we have a parent component that passes data to a child component.
+In React, this data is passed using "props", which stands for "properties."
+Props allow one component to send data to another, enabling components to communicate with each other.
-Here's an example of a component.

-React "props" stands for "properties": a way to pass data from one part/component of your app to another.
-Props are passed from parent component to child component.
+Here's an example demonstrating how to pass props from a parent component to a child component:

 Parent component
 ``` jsx